-We performed an impairment analysis of our long-lived assets during the year 2011 and as of December 31, 2011.
+We performed an impairment analysis of our long-lived assets during the year 2012 and as of December 31, 2012.
 In this impairment analysis, we focused on aircraft older than 15 years, since the cash flows supporting our carrying values of those aircraft are more dependent upon current lease contracts, which leases are more sensitive.
 In addition, we believe that residual values of older aircraft are more exposed to non-recoverable declines in value in the current economic environment.
 If conditions again worsen, significant uncertainties may cause a potential adverse impact on our business.
 In particular, our estimates and assumptions regarding forecasted cash flows from our long-lived assets would need to be reassessed.
 This includes the duration of the economic downturn along with the timing and strength of the pending recovery, both of which are important variables for purposes of our long-lived asset impairment tests.
 Any of our assumptions may prove to be inaccurate which could adversely impact forecasted cash flows of certain long-lived assets, especially for aircraft older than 15 years.

-Based on our estimate of fair value as of December 31, 2011, we recorded an impairment on our flight equipment of \$35.8 million and a reversal of \$8.8 million.
-Our impairment analysis also resulted in an impairment on our finite-lived intangible assets of \$1.2 million, which was triggered by renegotiated contracts.
+Based on our estimate of fair value as of December 31, 2012, we recorded an impairment on our flight equipment of \$24.6 million and a reversal of \$7.4 million.
+Our estimate of fair value was based on the available market information or discounted cash flows.